timwaters/kosmtik-thib/README.md

 # install on Linux

 <br/><br/>
-  Step 1  : Download and Install Kosmtik followong the instructions on this Kosmtik web page<br/>
+  Step 1  : Download and Install Kosmtik following the instructions on this Kosmtik web page<br/>
 <br/>
 https://github.com/kosmtik/kosmtik